vchu-vr/review-board-idea-plugin/README.md

 * View all, pending or submitted reviews
 * Compare (Diff) changes in review locally
 * Submit changes to the reviewboard server
+* Navigate to different versions of the selected review
 * Comment on reviews
+    * Usage: Add new comments to a line in file diff window with click on line marker
+    * Usage: Add new comments to mutliple lines in file diff window by highlighting lines and clicking line marker
+    * Usage: Add replies to existing comment/issue threads by entering in response and clicking thread to reply to
 * Submit/Discard Reviews

 Limitations